Equipment

 Tower Shield

 Any friendly creature that would normally benefit from half cover from the character that wields the tower shield, instead gains three-quarters cover from a character that wields a tower shield.
-In addition, a character that wields a tower shield can use a reaction, when hit by a ranged attack, to increase the shield’s bonus to armour class to a +5 bonus against the triggering attack, potentially turning the hit into a miss.
+In addition, a character that wields a tower shield can use a reaction, when hit by a ranged attack, to change armour class bonus for wielding a shield to +5 (instead of the normal +2) against the triggering attack, potentially turning the hit into a miss.

-This section presents rules and tables for armour, shields, and helmets.
+This section presents rules for armour, shields, and helmets.

 Armour training